 - Meet the knowledge requirement by interviewing the taxpayer and asking the client adequate questions to determine if the taxpayer is eligible to claim the credit(s) and in what amount(s).
-At the same time, the preparer should document the questions and the taxpayer’s responses in their notes.
+At the same time, the preparer should document the questions and the taxpayer’s responses in their notes at the time of the interview.
 (See: Form 8867 - Paid Preparer Knowledge Requirement and Documenting Taxpayer Responses) and

 - Keep all five (5) of the following records for three (3) years from the latest of when the return was due (not including extensions) or was actually filed:

-The Form 8867 - Paid Preparer's Due Diligence Checklist can be accessed in TaxSlayer Pro once one of the EIC, the CTC/ACTC, or the AOTC credits are taken on the return.
-At that point, from the Main Menu of the tax return a new menu item, Preparer Due Diligence will appear and can be selected.
+The Form 8867 can be accessed in TaxSlayer Pro once one of the EIC, the CTC/ACTC, or the AOTC credits are taken on the return.
+At that point, from the Main Menu of the tax return a new menu item, Preparer Due Diligence, will appear and can be selected.

-NOTE: This is a guide on entering Form 8867 into the TaxSlayer Pro program.
+NOTE: This is a guide on completing Form 8867 in the TaxSlayer Pro program.
 This is not intended as tax advice.